 Since acylpyrazolones behave as monobasic acids, it is theoretically possible to obtain coordination compounds with different charges: [Ln(Q)n]+3-n, n =1-4.
 In practice, neutral complexes of the composition [Ln(Q)3] and anions [Ln(Q)4]- have been reliably described, while coordination of only one or two acylpyrazolonate ligands is feasible in the presence of an additional ligand that forms a strong bond with the lanthanide, such as a β-diketonate.
 There are reports of complexes [LnQPh2(NO3)(X)], where X is a monodentate O-donor ligand [144], but single crystal diffraction data for such compounds are lacking.
 Since acylpyrazolonate is a rather bulky ligand, the coordination numbers (CN) of lanthanides in acylpyrazolonates are usually 7-8, the most reported species being the octahedral seven-coordinated neutral [Ln(Q)3(L)] and the eight-coordinated neutral [Ln(Q)3(L)2] and anionic [Ln(Q)4]-, where L is a neutral ligand [17].

-In most lanthanide acylpyrazolonates to date investigated, 1-phenyl-3-methyl-acylpyrazolones with a substituent in the 4-position are used as proligands (Scheme 3).
+In most lanthanide acylpyrazolonates to date investigated, the proligands employed are 1-phenyl-3-methyl-acylpyrazolones with a substituent in the 4-position (Scheme 4).